Vyral/vincent-napoleon/_posts/2019-04-12-some-great-utilities-may-be-on-their-way-to-aqualane-shores.md

 {% include pullquote.html %}

-These developments would help incredibly when it comes to resale value, and they would give the community a huge boost.
-If you haven’t already voted for these upgrades, we urge you to do so. **They’ll be very beneficial to you as a homeowner both now and in the future.**
+These developments would help incredibly when it comes to resale value, and they would give the community a huge boost.&nbsp;**They’ll be very beneficial to you as a homeowner both now and in the future.&nbsp;**Naples Council is going through an extensive approval process that we are hoping to be completed by Christmas.&nbsp;

 If you have any questions or would like more information, feel free to reach out to us.
 We look forward to hearing from you soon.